Memory that belongs to your code— not your model

 How Continuity fixes this:

 Automatically captures architectural decisions through git commits and file saves.
-Cursor (and other supported AI tools) can query this synthetic memory via the MCP protocol.
+Cursor (and other supported AI tools) can query this synthetic memory via MCP or repo-local fallbacks.

 AI coding assistants have temporary context windows that reset.
 Your project's history, conventions, and rationale disappear every time.